Man Jhala Bajind

-Man Jhala Bajind is an Indian Marathi-language Romance Drama television series which aired on Zee Marathi.
+Man Jhala Bajind is an Indian Marathi language Romance Drama television series which aired on Zee Marathi.
 It is directed by Aniket Sane and produced by Tejpal Wagh under the banner of Waghoba Production.
 It starred Shweta Kharat and Vaibhav Chavan in lead roles.
 It premiered from 23 August 2021 by replacing Karbhari Laybhari.

 Plot

-A highly educated Krushna accidentally marries Raya, who hails from a lesser educated family.
+A highly educated Krushna accidentally marries Raya, who hails from a less educated family.
 They dislike each other, but not for long.